NiNJAxFREEZu/rip-ninja/README.md

 - `.wav` files into `$HOME/Music/wav/Darude-Sandstorm/`
 - `.mp3` files into `$HOME/Music/mp3/Darude-Sandstorm/`.

-## But I would like to save my files into different directory?!
+## But what if I would like to save my files into different directory?!
 To keep the script super simple and bug-free, you can customize some stuff like output paths or mp3 bitrate via editing the source code in the dedicated section at the beginning of the script.
 It sounds scary but it's actually super `easy`.

 ## Dependencies
 - cdparanoia (CD ripping)